 Without a resale certificate, you will have to pay sales tax on the goods you buy wholesale and then also charge sales tax.
 In this case you can add the sales tax you paid as a deduction on your return, but it is much less complicated to just present your reseller's license when you buy.

 Most wholesalers will ask to see a sales tax ID or reseller's license before they will sell you the goods.
 This is because they are legally obliged to check whether you are able to collect sales tax from the end user.

-Another thing you may come across is something called 'use tax'.This tax is in place to discourage people from shopping in states with lower taxes than their own.
+Another thing you may come across is something called "use tax."
+This tax is in place to discourage people from shopping in states with lower taxes than their own.

 Use tax means that if you purchase goods in another state, you owe tax equal to the amount you would normally have paid in your own state.
 It will also apply to you if you buy goods intended for resale and then end up keeping them for your own use.

 Obviously you could potentially get away without paying use tax because it works on an honor basis.
-However, should you be audited, use tax is something auditors like to hone in on and subsequently many new businesses are caught out.
+However, should you be audited, use tax is something auditors like to hone in on.
+As a result, many new businesses get caught in the cross-hairs.
 Therefore it is wise to make sure that you pay it and keep the appropriate records.

 How often you need to complete Sales and Use Tax reports will depend on your monthly sales turnover and the state you are working from.

 Note: Trading Assistants do not need to collect or remit sales tax.

 These are not the same thing.
 A seller’s permit/resale license is the same as a state tax ID, as both are issued by the state for sales tax purposes.
 An EIN or federal tax ID number, however, is issued by the federal government, not the state.
 The EIN is used to hire employees and manage employee taxes, and it is also used to file business taxes, while state ID numbers are used to file sales taxes.
 Here is the difference between an EIN and a state tax ID according to the IRS (you can register for an EIN there too).